• Secure order

 Knit purl

-Knit stockinette
+Knit stockinette stitch

-When knitting in stockinette stitch, only knit stitches are knitted in one row (right side row) and only purl stitches are knitted in the following row (wrong side row).
+In "stockinette stitch", knit stitches are knitted in one row only (right side row) and purl stitches are knitted in the following row only (wrong side row).
+This method creates a smooth, uniform surface with a recognizable front and back pattern.

 Knit garter stitch